 Young (2020) argues that it is not enough to consider teachers’ subject knowledge, but that we need to take account of how teachers understand ‘their role as members of a virtual community of specialists’ (p.
 25).
 So, it is here we should pay more attention to ‘the way that teachers know their subject’ (Brooks, 2016, p.
 11) and the way that practice remains in motion both individually and collectively for teachers within their specialist subject community.
 This echoes the sentiments of Darling-Hammond (2017) when she proposes that professional learning as collective rather than individual endeavour is ‘the next emerging horizon for teacher learning’ (p.
 304).
 Teachers can be inducted into, draw upon and contribute to the repertoires of theory and practice within their subject community, which can in turn allow teachers to more readily achieve professional agency as subject-specialist teachers.
 Netolicky (2020) claims ‘much professional learning remains about peripheral teacher work rather than focussed on student learning, curriculum design, content knowledge and classroom pedagogy’ (p.
 47), and I would add even when it has been focussed on the latter it has often been through a generic rather than subject-specific lens.
 Therefore, for some it might be a significant shift to place emphasis on how collaborative professional learning can be cultivated through different forms of subject community activity as a routine and essential part of teachers’ professional learning.
 However, we cannot afford for it merely to be a luxury for the few.

 In the context of collaborative professional learning, we need to remain attentive to teachers’ (and ultimately students’) relationships to knowledge (Charlot, 2012).
 Timperley et al. (2007) highlight the significance of engaging with the beliefs and values of teachers as part of professional learning.
 Within subject community activity, it is not enough to have a focus on curricula and pedagogical practices without consideration of the purposes underpinning these practices; this allows teachers to grapple with and reflect on the effectiveness of such practices for their own subject teaching.
 Taking this a step further, we need to acknowledge the role of adaptive expertise – this is where professionals are able to use their knowledge and professional learning effectively in novel situations (Fevre et al., 2016).
-The notion of adaptive expertise for subject-specialist teaching is significant, as it is through building this deep conceptual understanding that subject teachers can be well placed to draw upon theory and practice from within and beyond their wider subject community and be able to The processes of applying learning to new situations it to their context.
+The notion of adaptive expertise for subject-specialist teaching is significant, as it is through building this deep conceptual understanding that subject teachers can be well placed to draw upon theory and practice from within and beyond their wider subject community and be able to transfer it to their context.

 Senior curriculum leadership – what role do leaders play in cultivating subject-specialist teachers and leaders?